rixkyduwi/ayyuhal_walad/docs/readme.txt

+We use a template
 Thank you for using our template!

 For more awesome templates please visit https://colorlib.com/wp/templates/